 I am flattered that he trusted me with his most intimate thoughts and his unimaginable suffering as a prisoner of the Nazis.
 He had never shared such raw emotions with other writers.
 Tom was pleased with the story, and for me, that was a compliment of the highest order.

 Shortly after my feature on him was published, he quit granting interviews.
-McMahon turned 95 in June 2020.
+McMahon died in his sleep February 14, 2021, just shy of his 96th birthday.
 (See Bonus Chapter IV, With Deep Regret, in Part II of this book).

 As uncomfortable as I am sometimes with the details I hear while writing about fellow veterans; tougher still is for me to open up with my own personal experiences in Vietnam.
 That, however, is what I’ll be writing about in the next few chapters.

 *The culinary arts are all the rage these days, and without intending to insult any readers who were Army Cooks, it wasn’t considered the most desirable MOS at the time.
 If out in the bush, pounding the ground all day and dodging VC popping up from tunnels, Cook (MOS) might have some appeal.
 To start out as a one, not so much.